andreaskarathanasis/Compression-Transfer-of-DeepFake-Models/README.md

 Currently, the repository contains basic code implementations for the four compression methods used in the paper—pruning, knowledge distillation (KD), and quantization—as well as the models' code.
-In the near future, fully developed training, compression, and transfer learning pipelines will be added.